Jamess-Lucass/dotfiles/README.md

 ## Setup

+Ensure your system is up-to-date via `sudo apt update`

 > To customize your setup with values you want, for example your own git credentials you first need to create a `values.yaml` file using the command below

 ```